GuestSneeze-OS/GuestSneezeOS-old/README.md

 - [Authors And Contributors](#authors)

 # About
 **GuestSneezeOS**, a [**Debian-based**](https://www.debian.org/derivatives/) Linux distribution inspired by [**The Other SteamOS Clones**](https://github.com/ChimeraOS/chimeraos/wiki/OS-Comparison), prioritizes performance and simplicity for gaming.Preinstalled with [Steam](https://steam.fandom.com/wiki/Steam), it offers access to a vast game library.
 With full access to [Debian](https://www.debian.org/) and [SteamOS](https://en.wikipedia.org/wiki/SteamOS) resources, users enjoy stable gaming experiences and access to a wide range of software.
 Moreover, GuestSneezeOS comes preinstalled with [Wine](https://www.winehq.org/) and [Discord](https://discord.com/), enhancing its versatility for gaming and communication needs.
-Its user-friendly interface and stability make it ideal for gamers on various hardware setups. **GuestSneezeOS** also offers a Lite version featuring the [**LXDE**](https://lxde.org) environment, providing users with a lightweight and efficient desktop experience tailored to modest hardware configurations and comes with the same things preinstalled with the main version but with a lighter desktop enviorment
+Its user-friendly interface and stability make it ideal for gamers on various hardware setups. **GuestSneezeOS** also offers a Lite version featuring the [**LXDE**](https://lxde.org) environment, providing users with a lightweight and efficient desktop experience tailored to modest hardware configurations and comes with the same things preinstalled with the main version but with a lighter desktop enviorment.

 # Requirements
 - 1. UEFI Enable Firmware (not legacy)